kit-data-manager/Data-Collections-Explorer-Graph/graph/README.md

     - Domain: Host class
     - Range: Service class
     - Asymmetric
+    - Inverse of isHostedBy
 - isHostedBy
     - Domain: Service class
     - Range: Host class
     - Asymmetric
+    - Inverse of hostsService

 ## How to access it